Improving the lives of children with autoimmune brain disorders.

 Children's Autoimmune Brain Disorder Association is dedicated to improving the quality of life for children with autoimmune brain disorders through awareness, research, education and support.

-Autoimmune brain disorders are Autoimmune Encephalitis (AE) including Limbic Encephalitis, Anti-NMDAR, Bickerstaff Brain Stem Encephalitis, Acute Disseminated Encephalomyelitis and Hashimoto Encephalopathy and Post-infectious Autoimmune Encephalopathy (PAE), which is also referred to as Pediatric Autoimmune Neuropsychiatric Syndrome (PANS) and Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcus (PANDAS).
+Autoimmune brain disorders include Autoimmune Encephalitis (AE) and Post-infectious Autoimmune Encephalopathy (PAE), also referred to as Pediatric Autoimmune Neuropsychiatric Syndrome (PANS) and Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcus (PANDAS).
 Both AE and PAE seriously impact health and functioning for the child and family.

 We will create awareness for parents, educators, pediatricians, psychologists and psychiatrists, and others by providing information about the etiology, symptoms, course, impact on behavior and function, and management of the challenging aspects of these autoimmune brain disorders.

 Greater public awareness creates the need for more knowledgeable doctors.
 To meet that need, we will disseminate current, evidence-based information through educational campaigns, regional conferences, and collaboration with multi-disciplinary specialty clinics.